markcheeky/translator-cs-en/README.md

 >>> Hey, what's for lunch?
 ```

 The second mode is for translating text files.
-Keep in mind that is considers each line as a separate document and translates each line independently (and truncates it if it is too long.)
+Keep in mind that it considers each line as a separate document and translates each line independently (and truncates a line if it is too long.)
 Example:

 ```
 translator translate models/v1/Sequence2Sequence/